Tips and tricks Best practice guides, FAQ & more

-Simultaneously, businesses are becoming increasingly reliant on their online systems, as citizens in many countries are unable to access brick-and-mortar stores and facilities.
+Simultaneously, businesses are becoming increasingly reliant on their online systems.

 This means two things:

-If nothing is done, businesses risk severe loss of revenue, as customers cannot use their site as intended and are left with no other choice than to go to the competitor.
+If nothing is done, businesses risk the loss of revenue, as customers cannot use their site as intended and are left with no other choice than to go to the competitor.

-Test automation and RPA are here to ensure the stable performance of your business critical systems.
+Web automation (test automation) is here to ensure the stable performance of your business-critical systems.

 Most businesses already have test automation as a part of their CI/CD pipeline, but not everyone is using it to the full extent.
 Furthermore, when combined with RPA, coverage can be expanded and with it, enhance the security of systems.
 This gives businesses the confidence that their web applications won’t crash during these otherwise unpredictable times.